AlbandeCrevoisier/dk/lab/2/README.md

 I modified the `write` C function to write the output in `argv[2]` to help automation, which explains its different use in the `lab.sh` script.

+At the time, the k-means take hours to run on my 12 years old thinkpad, so I do not yet have the outputs.
+Everything has been tested on 20 lines long test files and runs.